diego0020/lab_vision/lab6_textons/readme.md

 To *lib* foder contains functions that can be used to represent images as textons.
 The ``example.m`` file shows how to use them.

-For each of the following functions, used in the example, describe what they do, what are their inputs, and what are their outputs
+For each of the following functions, used in the example, find what they do, what are their inputs, and what are their outputs.

     -   fbCreate
     -   fbRun
     -   computeTextons
     -   assignTextons

-    >> Answer
+Use ``computeTextons`` to create descriptors appropriate for the database.
+Remember that at this stage you may only use the images in the *train* folder.

 ## Classification

 After images are represented as a dictionary of textons, train and test a classifier using the above database.
 Try two different kinds of classifiers: